mmaisterrena/Volca_Simple/README.md

 # Volca Simple
-Makes it posible to play pitched notes on the Volca Sample using any midi keyboard and also trigger any sample using just one midi channel.
+Makes it posible to play pitched notes on the Volca Sample using a midi keyboard by sending different speed values when playing notes. also enables you to trigger any sample using just one midi channel.

-Developed by Mauricio Maisterrena.
+Developed by Mauricio Maisterrena (December 2015, Torreon Coah.
+Mexico).

 # Requirements: